clightning4j/JRPClightning/README.md

 ### Plugin support

-The library support from version 0.1.8 plugins, and the library contains a collections of Annotation to make the developing phase easy.
+The library supports plugins from version 0.1.8, and the library contains a collections of Annotation to make the developing phase easy.

 ## Examples